 As with most limited recourse obligations, Groundfloor is legally obligated to pay investors based on how each loan performs.

-However, it also limits investors to only being guaranteed the funds repaid on the underlying loan.
-This means if the loan is not repaid, then investors don’t profit.
-Like with most real estate investing, the investor could lose money if a sale does not go through.
+However, it also limits investors to only being guaranteed the funds repaid on the underlying real estate loan.

 What Types of Loans Does Groundfloor Offer?

-Groundfloor has recently been attempting to meet a demand for more real estate investment capital and has introduced a new program called The Loan100 Program that lends capital to experienced real estate entrepreneurs.
+To meet a demand for more real estate investment capital, Groundfloor rolled out a new program called The Loan100 Program that lends capital to experienced real estate entrepreneurs.